UniversalDependencies/docs/_u-dep/conj.md

 If a dependent is shared among conjuncts, the basic representation always links it to the first conjunct (coordination head).
-Relations to the other conjuncts are in the extended representation.
+Relations to the other conjuncts are in the enhanced representation.
 In the following example, enhanced dependencies are shown in red:

 ~~~ conllu